nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ## Overview

 The Nuxeo Development Sandbox is built on top of Docker containers and Kubernetes pods.
-Today, we use Openshift to support all Development Sandbox efforts.
+Today, we use Openshift to support our Development Sandbox environments.

-The primary focus of the Development Sandbox is to enable you to easily build and deploy applications during the development process.
+The primary focus of the Development Sandbox is to provide our customers with a self-service environment that enables you to easily build and deploy applications during the development process.

 The Nuxeo Development Sandbox is meant purely for Development.
 It does not support large data storage or data backups and should never be used to store production data.

 ## Environments

-During the application development process, there is a need to test new configurations and changes in a development environment rather than Pre-Production or Production Environments.
+During the application development process, the Development Sandbox provides an easy place to test new configurations and changes in a development environment instead of Pre-Production or Production where the Nuxeo Cloud team manages all deployments and changes.

-The standard Development Sandbox project provides customers with 2 sandbox environments that can be managed directly via the OpenShift developer admin:
+A standard Development Sandbox project provides customers with 2 sandbox environments that can be managed via the OpenShift console:

-- Development Environment (DEV): Initial environment for exploration of updates that is continuously updated with the latest changes.
+- Development Environment (DEV): Initial environment for exploration of updates that is the primary location for implementing and developing changes.
-- Test Environment (UAT): Secondary environment for validation of updates that may require additional manual/user test efforts.
+- Test Environment (UAT): Secondary environment for validation of updates that may require additional manual or user testing efforts.

 The DEV & UAT Environments share a MongoDB and Elasticsearch server, but each has its own MongoDB database and ElasticSearch index.

-## Prerequesites
+## Prerequisites

-The Nuxeo Cloud Team needs:
+In order to setup a Development Sandbox, the Nuxeo Cloud Team needs:
-- A Github project URL for the custom developments.
+- A Github project URL for custom development
-- SSh keys to be included to the Nuxeo Cloud DEV CI/CD chain to deploy your custom package.
+- Git SSh key to be included as part of the Development Sandbox CI/CD chain to deploy custom packages.
 Please refer to the [Github Documentation Page](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 {{#> callout type='Note' heading='Additional information'}}
 - Git repositories are required for all Dev Sandboxes, even if the Nuxeo Studio project is the primary means for updates to the Nuxeo platform.